Skip to main content

 API Endpoints

-POST /api/v1/verify
+POST /api/v1/verify-single

 Verify a single email address in real-time.
 Ideal for registration forms and lead capture.
+Requires authentication; counts as 1 verification against your quota.

 Parameters (JSON Body)